Trads (Hindutva)

 Trads (short for "Traditionalists") is a term used to describe various internet groups relating to the alt-right within the Hindutva movement.
 Advocating for a Hindu nation based on traditional values and Brahminical supremacy, they also want a strict adherence to the traditional Hindu caste system.
 The group is seen as a Hindu supremacist faction that criticises other Hindutva groups like the Rashtriya Swayamsevak Sangh (RSS), the Vishva Hindu Parishad (VHP), and the Bharatiya Janata Party (BJP), for weakening "true" Hindu traditions.
 Their content is based on provocative hate based on caste, religion, race, and gender and these groups promote rhetoric for genocide of Muslims and other Indian minorities.

 Background

 A sub-cultural movement, it hosts the people who are inspired by the idea of a Hindu nation.
 The term "trad" is short for "traditional".
 The debate between trads and other Hindutva supporters exist due to the differences between their ideologies.
 The trads consider themselves as the defenders of Hinduism and find Narendra Modi to be soft on the Muslims and Dalits.

 Trads and Raitas

-Trads refer to other Hindu nationalist factions as "raita"s for having softer stances toward caste hierarchy and non-hindu religions.
+Trads refer to other Hindu nationalist factions as "raitas" for having softer stances toward caste hierarchy and non-Hindu religions.
 Raitas generally support Narendra Modi and RSS, while Trads often criticise RSS and use the term "Maulana Modi" for Narendra Modi in a derogatory manner.